WarwickCyberSoc/newsletter-generator/sponsors.md

 ### Vulnerability Research Internship
 - **Interrupt Labs** have released their **2026 Vulnerability Research Internship**!
-- The internship will train you in the **techincal skills** required for VR work, before getting the chance to work on a **real-world VR project** with their professional researchers.
+- The internship will train you in the **technical skills** required for VR work, before getting the chance to work on a **real-world VR project** with their professional researchers.
 - You should have **some experience** with **reverse engineering** before you apply.